SF Bay Area · SoMa to Palo Alto · USD billing

 How does SF compare to other US markets on SEO costs?

-Most expensive after Manhattan for competitive tech verticals.
+Among the most expensive US metros after Manhattan for competitive tech verticals.
 Category-leader budgets run $8,000–$15,000+/month.
-Below $4,500/month the competitive ceiling for Bay Area SaaS is low, we'll tell you honestly if your budget is below the threshold where work moves the needle.
+Below $4,500/month the competitive ceiling for Bay Area SaaS is low; we'll say so at scoping if your budget is below the threshold where work moves the needle.

 Do you cover the Peninsula and East Bay?